Liquefied natural gas road transport: a simulation study in Mato Grosso, Brazil

-• Dorival Suriano dos Santos Júnior Universidade de São Paulo, São Paulo – Brasil
+• Dorival Suriano dos Santos Júnior University of São Paulo, São Paulo – Brazil

-• Drielli Peyerl Universidade de São Paulo, São Paulo – Brasil
+• Drielli Peyerl University of São Paulo, São Paulo – Brazil

-• Denis Martins Fraga Universidade de São Paulo, São Paulo – Brasil
+• Denis Martins Fraga University of São Paulo, São Paulo – Brazil

 • Edmilson Moutinho dos Santos Instituto de Energia e Ambiente - Universidade de São Paulo